ecmwf/pmem/README.md

         pointer to the object.

     To make use of this, constructor _functors_ should be written in place of normal object constructors.

+    ...

+    Note that the consistency ensured in this library only applies to process/power failure.
+    No attempt is made at consistency with respect to concurrency.
+Threading/locking is entirely the remit of the library user.

+  2. Persistent object types and the PersistentPtr class

+    ... best place to put typeid is in the next section --- pool file

+  3. PersistentPool class

+    The PersistentPool class manages the persistent memory pool(s).
+The most straightforward way to use this is to define a....
+    ...

+        class MyPool : public pmem::PersistentPool {

+        public: // methods

+            MyPool(const eckit::PathName& path, const size_t size);

+            pmem::PersistentPtr<TreeRoot> root() const { return getRoot<RootType>(); }
+        };

+  4. Atomic constructor

+    ...
     These should be of the form:

-    ```
+    ...

         class Constructor : public pmem::AtomicConstructor<ObjectType> {

         public: // methods

             // User defined interface
             // Any information that is required to encode the object must be passed in
             // during construction of the Constructor functor.
             Constructor(...);

             // This is the actual constructor method.
 It is passed a pointer to an uninitialised
-        // (but allocated) region of persistent memory.
-        virtual void make (ObjectType * object) const;
+            // (but allocated) region of persistent memory. virtual void make (ObjectType * object) const;

             // (Optional)
             // This routine is called to determine how much persistent memory should be allocated
             // (and similarly how much should be persisted after make() is called).
 If this
             // method is not provided the default implementation returns sizeof(ObjectType).
             //
-        // This is primarily intended for allocating variable sized objects, such as buffers.
-        virtual size_t size() const;
+            // This is primarily intended for allocating variable sized objects, such as buffers. virtual size_t size() const;

         private: // members

             // Information stored by the constructor, and required in the make()
             // method should be stored here.
         };
-    ```

     Constructor objects should be passed into the allocate() method of a PersistentPtr object.
     The library will ensure that only constructors for the correct type of object are passed into PersistentPtrs of the appropriate type.

+    The "root" object cannot be allocated in the normal way, as it must always be present.

-  4. Sample class definition
+  5. Sample class definition

     Build off this sample class definition